tonyespy/edgex-go/snap/README.md

  * security-secretstore-setup
  * security-proxy-setup

-Vault is used for secret management, and Kong is used as an HTTPS proxy for all the services.
+Vault is used for secret management, and Kong is used as an HTTPS proxy for all the services (including Consul).

 Kong can be disabled by using the following command: